 4. Splenectomy: Possible indications include a significant increase in transfusion requirements, symptomatic splenomegaly, and hypersplenism causing cytopenias.
 Splenectomy should only be considered in carefully selected patients given the risks that include infection, hypercoagulability, and pulmonary hypertension.

-5. Allogeneic hematopoietic stem cell transplant: This can be considered in selected patients as a curative therapy.
+5. Allogeneic hematopoietic stem cell transplant or gene therapy: These can be considered in selected patients as curative therapies.

 Follow-UpTop